 Why Work with Willamette Life?

-Our only focus is helping clients secure final expense and cremation life insurance.
-Willamette Life agents are experts in the field who strive to be friendly and informative.
-No matter your current health or medical history, our team will be able to find a plan right for you.
+Our only focus is on helping customers secure final expense and cremation life insurance.
+Willamette Life is a specialized agency and strives to be friendly and informative.
+Regardless of your current health or medical history, our team will be able to find the plan best for you.

 Contact Willamette Life at 844-576-0019

 a.
 Cremation insurance is a simple and affordable way to prepare for funeral costs.
-For a low monthly payment, seniors can remove any financial burden family members may otherwise take on.
+Seniors can remove any financial burden family members may take on with a simple low monthly payment.

 b.
 Determine which type of cremation is right for you and calculate how much coverage will be needed.
 This will make sure all expenses are covered with no leftover costs.

 c.
-Work with a respected independent agent who has access to multiple carriers to help secure the best coverage at the lowest cost.
+Work with a specialized insurance agency with access to multiple policies to help secure the best coverage at the lowest cost.